Archfx/tinyos/06-Spinlock/README.md

 }
 ```

-In [lock.c], we implement a very simple lock.
-When we call `basic_lock()` in the program, the system's machine mode interrupt mechanism will be turned off.
-In this way, we can ensure that no There are other programs accessing the Shared memory to avoid the occurrence of Race condition.
+In [lock.c](https://github.com/Archfx/tinyos/blob/master/06-Spinlock/lock.c), we implement a very simple lock.
+When we invoke `basic_lock()` in the program, the system's machine mode interrupt mechanism will be turned off.
+In this way, we can ensure that no there are other programs accessing the Shared memory to avoid the occurrence of Race condition.

-### spinlock
+## Spinlock Implementation

-The above lock has an obvious flaw: **When the program that acquires the lock has not released the lock, the entire system will be Block**.
-In order to ensure that the operating system can still maintain the multi-tasking mechanism, we must implement more complex locks :
+The above lock has an obvious flaw: **When the program that acquires the lock has not released the lock, the entire system will be blocked**.
+In order to ensure that the operating system can still maintain the multi-tasking mechanism, we must implement a bit more complex lock :

-- [os.h]
-- [lock.c]
-- [sys.s]

 ```cpp
 typedef struct lock